Hours: Tuesday 10am – 2pm | Wednesday 10am – 1.30pm

 DR JO INGRAM

 Jo has had a varied career both inside and outside the University of Tasmania.
-Prior to joining the University, Jo spent several years employed within both the public and charity sectors.
-She has extensive experience within Human Resource Development, including as a Training Manager for a leading UK charity.
+Prior to joining the University, Jo spent several years employed within both the public and charity sectors, including as a Training Manager for a leading UK charity in London.

 Interested?
 Let us know